vlad255/ARS_bipedal/README.md

 # ARS_bipedal
-Bipolar walker from gym env trained to walk with ARS algorithm
+Bipedal walker from gym env trained to walk with ARS algorithm